-- Mastiffs snore, snort, and grunt — loudly.
+- Mastiffs snore, snort, and grunt--loudly.

 - Mastiffs tend to be lazy and need daily exercise to keep from gaining too much weight.

-- To get a healthy dog, never buy a puppy from an irresponsible breeder, puppy mill, or pet store.
-Look for a reputable breeder who tests her breeding dogs to make sure they're free of genetic diseases that they might pass onto the puppies, and that they have sound temperaments.
+- To get a healthy dog, never buy a puppy from an irresponsible breeder, puppy mill, or pet store that sources animals from mills.

-These molossers were solidly built with heavy bones, a short muzzle, a short, well-muscled neck, and hanging ears.
+These Molossers were solidly built with heavy bones, a short muzzle, a short, well-muscled neck, and hanging ears.
 Their ancestry can be seen not only in the Mastiff but also in the Tibetan Mastiff, Saint Bernard, Rottweiler, Dogue de Bordeaux, and many other modern breeds.

-Depictions of Mastiff-type dogs appear in the human record throughout the ages, in Egyptian, Babylonian and classical Greek civilizations.
-Archaeologists excavating the palace of the Babylonian ruler Ashurbanipal uncovered bas-reliefs dating to the seventh century BCE — more than 2,500 years ago — of a Mastiff-type dog fighting lions.
+Depictions of Mastiff-type dogs appear in the human record throughout the ages, in Egyptian, Babylonian, and classical Greek civilizations.
+Archaeologists excavating the palace of the Babylonian ruler Ashurbanipal uncovered bas-reliefs dating to the seventh century BCE--more than 2,500 years ago--of a Mastiff-type dog fighting lions.

 For millennia, Mastiff-type dogs served as guards, war dogs, and entertainment, being pitted against lions and other fierce animals.
 The dogs made their way throughout the known world, arriving with armies or transported by traders.

 Wherever they went, they were prized for their size and courage.
 Kublai Khan is said to have had a kennel with 5,000 Mastiffs used for hunting and war.
 When Hannibal crossed the Alps, he did so with trained war mastiffs.
 During their trek, the war dogs crossbred with local dogs, and their offspring became the foundation for the Saint Bernard, the Rottweiler, and other breeds.
-Even the Pug — described as a Mastiff in miniature — can lay claim to molosser heritage.
+Even the Pug--described as a Mastiff in miniature--can lay claim to Molosser heritage.

 In England, where the modern Mastiff was developed, the huge dogs guarded estates, patrolling the grounds at night.
-Lyme Hall was famous for its strain of Mastiffs, which were bred from the 15th century through the early 20th century, and played a role in saving the breed from extinction.
+Lyme Hall was famous for its strain of Mastiffs, which were bred from the 15th century through the early 20th century and played a role in saving the breed from extinction.

 The breed almost came to an end after 1835, when the brutal sports of bear-baiting, bull-baiting, and dog-fighting were outlawed.
 But the rise of dog shows in the mid-19th century helped bring about the Mastiff's revival.
 They almost died out again during World Wars I and II because food shortages made it impossible to feed them, but a pair of Mastiff puppies imported from Canada after World War II helped bring them back from the brink.